runtime-enforcement/whyenf/other/README.md

 ## `whyenf/examples/case_study`

+This folder contains the signature, logs and formulae used in WhyEnf's evaluation.

+## `whyenf/examples/running_examples`

-This folder contains all signatures, logs and formulae used in WhyEnf's evaluation and in our running example (examples 1, 2, 3 and 5).
+This folder contains the signature, logs and formulae used in our running example (examples 1, 2, 3 and 5).

 ## `whyenf/src`

 This folder contains WhyEnf's source code.

 # Getting started

+Indicative duration: 5 minutes.

 From within the extracted `whyenf-artifact` folder, run